Recently searched

 Here is a step-by-step guide detailing how to crimp coaxial cable:

 • Insert the coax into a cylindrical F connector without twisting it in the process.
-The insulation around the central wire within the coax should be pressing against the front flange of the F connector
+The insulation around the central wire within the coax should be pressed against the front flange of the F connector.

 How to Use Insulated Crimp Terminals